remorses/vitro/README.md

     -   custom babel config (to be passed to nextjs)
     -   custom webpack config
     -   custom nextjs config

+## UI and personality

+The ui should resemble a story board, using bordered rectangles to contain the components

+In the top right there should be a button group to choose the container rectangles size (like in dribbble.com, choose between 2 per row, 4 per row, ...)

+Every rectangle has a title that simply is the exported component name

+The index page displays all the different stories available, it should resemble a story book where every cell points to a story board

 ## Things to do